The beginning of a new year is an exciting time because we are all reminded to check in with where we are, where we’ve been, and where we want to go.

 Most of the time, we get a little too excited and end up setting a bunch of lofty goals with 12 month deadlines, and no real plan on how to reach them.
 At least we tried, right?

 Reducing stress is one of the most popular new year’s resolutions, and one we tend to fail miserably at.
-You can try to reduce stress by changing or getting rid of the things causing you stress, but that tends to result in broad goals without actionable steps (get a new job, lose weight, exercise, etc).
-Instead of focusing on how to get rid of stress, let’s get better at managing it.
+You can try to reduce and handle stress by changing or getting rid of the things causing you stress, but that tends to result in broad goals without actionable steps (get a new job, lose weight, exercise, etc).
+Instead of focusing on how to handle stress, let’s get better at managing it.

 All you have to do is breathe.